ychernyshev/p4.1_horizon/README.en.md

 ## 💬 Author’s Reflection

-P4.1 Horizon is the next step in evolving a scalable backend-driven system built on clean architecture, DRF, Docker, and Vue.
+Postman 4:Horizon is the next step in evolving a scalable backend-driven system built on clean architecture, DRF, Docker, and Vue.
 I created this project to consolidate knowledge, explore new technologies, and dive into a principled approach to real-world software development.
 I’ve aimed to build a structure that is scalable, modular, and adaptable for future integration.
 If this project proves useful to others or inspires new ideas — that is already a win.

 ---